 Oh my god.
 It all makes sense now.

 The fondness for cheese and stand-up comedy (okay, we’ve already established that I don’t know much about snails)

 The fact that too much salt would kill me.

-Oh well, I just have to bury my snail-genocide guilt under the thought that if God had wanted me to not tread on snails, he would have given them high-visibility yellow shells and made them 12 feet high.
+Oh well, I just have to bury my snail-genocide guilt under the thought that if God had wanted me to not tread on snails, he would have given them hi-viz yellow shells and made them the size of a ford transit.